The Voice Kids (German TV series) season 13

-The thirteenth season of the talent show The Voice Kids premiered on 14 February 2025 exclusively on JOYN.
-The official premiere was on 21 February 2025.
+The thirteenth season of the talent show The Voice Kids premiered on 21 February 2025.
 The show was broadcast by two local TV stations, JOYN and Sat.1.

 Of the coaches from the previous season, only Wincent Weiss returned, marking his fifth season.
 Former coach Stefanie Kloß returned for her third season after a three-season hiatus.
 Ayliva and Clueso joined the show as new coaches this season.
 Thore Schölermann returned for his thirteenth season as host, with Melissa Khalaj returning for her seventh season as host.

 Neo Klingl from Team Wincent won the competition on 18 April 2025.
-His victory marked Wincent Weiss' second consecutive win as a coach.
+His victory marked Wincent Weiss' second win as a coach.
+With Weiss' win, he became the third coach after Henning Wehland and Michi & Smudo to win two consective seasons.